 The Sator-Rotas dates back to 79 AD Pompeii.
 We look at the Square and note that around a central N is two circles of letters in a square fashion.
 The inner ring of letters is EPEREPER.
 The exterior circle creates the name of the puzzle: Sator-Rotas or Rotas-Sator.
 Now observe the similarity of this puzzle to the Hebrew Alphabet.

-Recall that the English Alphabet is composed of 52 symbols for 26 sounds.
+Recall that the Latin Alphabet is composed of 52 symbols for 26 sounds.
 There are two symbols for each sound which are a capital letter and a small letter.
 Similarly, the Hebrew Alphabet is composed of 27 symbols for 22 sounds.
 Only five sounds have two symbols but they are not “capitals.”
 They are used when the sound falls at the end of a word.
 So we might group this alphabet into two parts.
-Those with “end caps” and those without.
-(Note: fonts will not co-operate.
-Bet and Zayin have vowel points.)

-This all looks like Greek to anyone who does not understand the alphabet.
-So, I will help.
-The first seventeen, 17, letters do not have ‘caps.’
-The last ten, 10, letters are the pairs for the sounds which equate to k, m, n, p and ts in English.
+The first seventeen letters do not have ‘caps.’
+The last ten letters are the pairs for the sounds which equate to k, m, n, p and ts in English.

-The first letter that looks like an ‘N’ is the letter ‘Alef’ and represents the ‘ae’ sound.
+The first letter that looks like an ‘N’ is the letter ‘Alef’.
 Because of its similarity to ‘N’ and its central place in the Sator puzzle we will pull it out and make it the center once again.
-Now we have our central letter “N” or !, the inner circle composed of the 10 letters that have endcaps and the outer ring composed of the 16 other letters.
+Now we have our central letter “N” or Alef, the inner circle composed of the ten letters that have endcaps and the outer ring composed of the 16 other letters.

 If the alphabet is also a puzzle then we are left with a clue by understanding that each letter represents a number as well as a sound.
-The letter ! equals one.
-The letter w equals 2, and so forth.
+The letter ‘Alef’ equals one.
+The next letter equals 2, and so forth.
 The sum of all 27 letters in this alphabet is 1775.
 This letter for a number is what is called the gematria values.
 From here the puzzle unravels in numbers.
-I apologize for the excessive numbers but cannot avoid it.
+Take note of the following:

 The central number of the alphabet is 1 and sums to 1.

-The outside sixteen, 16, letter group of the alphabet sums to 1214.
-Which is 4 times 303.5 and 12 + 14 = 36.
-This is also important but not significant here.
+The outside sixteen letter group of the alphabet sums to 1214.
+This is interesting but not significant here.
 However, it is important that the exterior ring on the Sator Square is also made of 16 letters.